← Back to 史記

 19

 After the First Emperor of Qin had already united the world and become emperor, some said, 'The Yellow Emperor obtained the earth virtue, and yellow dragons and earthworms appeared.
 Xia obtained the wood virtue, a green dragon stopped at the suburbs, and grasses and trees flourished luxuriantly.
 Yin obtained the metal virtue, and silver overflowed from the mountains.
 Zhou obtained the fire virtue and had the omen of the red crow.
 Now Qin changes Zhou, and it is the time of the water virtue.
 Formerly, Duke Wen of Qin went hunting and obtained a black dragon.
 This is the auspiciousness of the water virtue.'
-Therefore, Qin changed the name of the river to 'Virtue Water,' made the tenth month of winter the beginning of the year, honored black as the color, measured with six as the name, honored Da Lü as the sound, and affairs followed the upper law.
+Therefore, Qin changed the name of the river to 'Virtue Water,' made the tenth month of winter the beginning of the year, honored black as the color, measured with six as the name, honored Da Lü as the sound, and affairs followed the highest model.

 20